William Francis Dawson

 Captain William Francis Dawson (???? – 29 March 1829) was a prominent road builder in British Ceylon (present-day Sri Lanka).
 An Engineer attached to the Royal Engineers, he was given the task of building the Colombo - Kandy Road linking Colombo and Kandy.
 The job took its toll on Dawson, who died before it was completed.
-It would be the first modern highway in the island.
-In the memory of Captain Dawson, the Dawson Tower was erected at Kadugannawa in the Kadugannawa Pass.
+It would be the first modern highway on the island.
+In memory of Captain Dawson, the Dawson Tower was erected at Kadugannawa in the Kadugannawa Pass.